RaymiiOrg/c_ookieclicker/lib/googletest/docs/advanced.md

 class FooTest : public ::testing::Test {
  protected:
   // Per-test-suite set-up.
-  // Called before the first test in this test suite.
+  // Called before the u0_first test in this test suite.
   // Can be omitted if not needed. static void SetUpTestSuite() {
     shared_resource_ = new ...;